hhandika/segul/README.md

 ### Installation

 We offer multiple options to install `segul`.
-The easiest and quickest way is using the pre-compiled binary (see below).
+The easiest and quickest way is using the pre-compiled binary.
 You won't have to worry about having the Rust compiler tool-chain installed in your system.
-If you already using application written in Rust, or if none of the compiled binary works for your system, we recommend installing `segul` using the Rust Package Manager (see below).
+If you are already using application written in Rust, or if none of the available compiled binaries work for your system, we recommend installing `segul` using the Rust Package Manager.

 #### Using pre-compiled binary